ministryofjustice/hmpps-person-record/scripts/README.md

 Edit the bash script and set the namespace variable to one of:

-- hmpps-persons-record-dev
+- hmpps-person-record-dev
-- hmpps-persons-record-preprod
+- hmpps-person-record-preprod
-- hmpps-persons-record-prod
+- hmpps-person-record-prod

 To run the `setup-service-pod.bash` script: